quadrate-language/quadrate/docs/docs/reference/errors.md

 fn divide(a:i64 b:i64 -- result:i64)! {
 	dup 0 == if {
 		drop2
-		"division by zero" Err panic
+		"division by zero" 1 panic
 	}
 	/
 }